aurelie85/Getting-and-Cleaning-Data-Project/README.md

 * read the 'features.txt' file for the names of the variables which are mean and standard deviation
 * subset only measurements for the mean and standard deviation.
-* Convert the column numbers to a vector of variable names matching columns in `dt`.
+* Convert the column numbers to a vector of variable names matching columns in the created file.
 * Subset these variables using variable names.

 ## 3. Uses descriptive activity names to name the activities in the data set